|Name||Cr||Method of study||Time||Location||Organiser|

 Activities and teaching methods in support of learning

-All links, slides and other materials will be made available online, via the course webpage.
+All links, slides and other materials will be made available online, via the course Moodle page.

-Speech and Language Processing.
+- Speech and Language Processing.
 Jurafsky & Martin.
-2nd edition, 2009.
-Pearson Education
+Draft 3rd edition, mostly available online.

 We will also refer to the following textbook, in particular in relation to the practical assignments: